The Case of the Missing 4th Commodore BASIC Variable (and the 5th Byte)

 S3$StringS 3̅(0x53 0xB3)5 bytes: length, 2-byte memory pointer, 2 zero-bytes

 (Identifiers start with a letter, followed by an arbitrary length of letters and numbers, but only the first two characters are significant.
 The effective identifier used by BASIC is just two characters: either a single letter, followed by a zero-byte, or a letter and an alpha-numeric character.
-An overbar in the signiture represents a set sign-bit [0x80].)
+An overbar in the signature represents a set sign-bit [0x80].)

 Any variables occupy 7 bytes in memory (which makes them easy and fast to traverse, when looking up an identifier): 2 bytes for the name, followed by a 5-byte variable body, which holds the actual value.
 The name also encodes the type: As characters and numbers utilize only the lower 7 bits of a byte in PETSCII (or ASCII, BTW), the sign-bit of the two name-bytes is free to encode the type information.